Alternative Format and Book Accommodations

 For students looking to use their accommodation and get academic books in an alternative format, first note that our campus bookstore offers digitally accessible copies of books for purchase directly from the book's publisher whenever possible.
 Please keep that in mind when searching for your book(s) and prioritize purchasing the digital version to receive immediately accessible materials.
 Once you've located your book, the digital version may be selected from the campus bookstore via the drop down menu titled "Select Format" when adding a book to your cart for check-out.
 Below is a screenshot illustrating an example of a book with a digital offering:

-Additionally, in light of the response to COVID-19 (Coronavirus) and many schools moving to online/distance learning – we live in a time where most publishers have made digitally accessible versions of their books (including text-to-speech/audio) readily available on VitalSource or Redshelf e-book platforms.
+Additionally, we live in a wonderful time for accessibility where most publishers have made digitally accessible versions of their books (including text-to-speech/audio functions) readily available on VitalSource or Redshelf e-book platforms.
 Please check the bottom of this page for detailed instructions on getting started with either VitalSource or RedShelf.

-If you are having trouble locating accessible versions of your academic textbooks on any of these platforms, please contact Chris Magliacano (Christopher.Magliacano@mtsu.edu) with the book's title, edition, and ISBN to help you identify and connect to accessible options.
+If you are having trouble locating accessible versions of your academic textbooks on any of these platforms, please contact the Adaptive Technology Center (ADATech@mtsu.edu) with the book's title, edition, and ISBN to help you identify and connect with accessible options and solutions.

 Course Materials in an Alternative Format